Sōdeisha: Style

 Their work was characterized by biomorphic and slab-built geometric forms.
 An emphasis on the sculptural as opposed to the functional meant that typically their pieces didn't have holes, or 'mouths', that might allow the work in question to be seen as a vase or pot.
 In the late 1940s and early 1950s, the works of Klee, Miro and Picasso were an influence on members of the group, as were the ceramics produced by Isamu Noguchi in the studio of Rosanjin in 1952.
+There were ideological and aesthetic similarities to the Abstract expressionist ceramic artists of California (led by Peter Voulkos), but they formed independently of each other.